Orthogonal non-Gaussianity in DBI Galileon: prospect for Planck polarisation and post-Planck experiments: Conclusion

 \section{Conclusion}

-In this paper, we obtained constraints on the two parameters $(\alpha, c_D)$ in the single-field DBI Galileon model using WMAP9 results.
+In this paper, we obtained constraints on the two parameters $(\alpha, c_D)$ in the single-field DBI galioen model using Planck results.
 The parameter $\alpha$ parametrises the effect of the induced gravity on a brane and describes the deviation from the conventional DBI inflation model, while $c_D$ becomes the sound speed in the DBI inflation limit.
-The WMAP9 results prefer non-zero $\alpha$, although the DBI inflation model is still allowed within $99.7\%$ level.
 The bispectrum of the Newtonian potential in this model is not separable and it is therefore numerically challenging to construct an optimal estimator.
-Therefore, we used the \textsf{SONG} code \cite{Pettinari:2013he} to obtain the relation between the amplitudes of theoretical bispectra $(\fnlgrad, \fnltime)$ and the equilateral and orthogonal observational templates $(\fnleq,\fnlorth)$ by properly taking into account the sensitivity and noise properties of Planck.
-We then used the bispectrum Fisher matrix for $(\fnleq,\fnlorth)$ to predict the constraints on the two parameters.
+Therefore, we used the \textsf{SONG} code \cite{Pettinari:2013he, Fidler:2014a} to obtain the relation between the amplitudes of theoretical bispectra $(\fnlgrad, \fnltime)$ and the equilateral and orthogonal observational templates $(\fnleq,\fnlorth)$ by properly taking into account the sensitivity and noise properties of Planck.
+We then used the bispectrum Fisher matrix for $(\fnleq,\fnlorth)$ to obtain the constraints on the two parameters.
+Using the central values for equilateral and orthogonal non-Gaussianities found in the temperature data from the Planck survey \cite{planck-ng}, we obtained the lower bound for $c_D$ as $c_D > 0.01$ at the 95$\%$ confidence level.

-We found that the conventional DBI inflation model would be strongly disfavoured if the Planck experiments were to confirm the central value obtained by WMAP for $(\fnleq,\fnlorth)$.
-This is driven by the non-zero ``detection" of the orthogonal non-Gaussianity.
-At $95\%$ level, we obtained the constraints as $0.0964<\alpha<0.0973$ and $0.007 <c_D<0.0105$.
-On the other hand, if the central values turn out to be zero, we will only obtain the lower bound for $c_D$.
-Note that our forecasts do not include polarisation, which would improve the constraints further.

-As noticed by Ref.~\cite{Renaux-Petel:2013wya}, the WMAP9 best-fit parameter for $c_D$ tends to be small because the orthogonal shape is generated by a cancelation of the two Galileon shapes in Eq.~\eqref{eq:shapeone}.
-This leads to a large trispectrum as its amplitude is proportional to $1/c_D^4$.
-Thus the trispectrum will provide an additional consistency test of the model.
+We also included polarisation in the bispectrum Fisher matrix and provided forecasts for the upcoming Planck polarised data and for two proposed post-Planck experiments, CoRE and PRISM, by properly taking into account the noise sensitivity and resolution properties of these experiments.
+By assuming that the central values found in Planck temperature data remain the same, we found that Planck polarisation measurements may provide a hint for a non-canonical sound speed at the 68$\%$ confidence level.
+COrE and PRISM will not only confirm a non-canonical sound speed but also exclude the conventional DBI inflation model at more than the 95$\%$ and 99$\%$ confidence level, respectively.
+This indicates that improving constraints on non-Gaussianity further by future CMB experiments is still invaluable to constrain physics of the early universe.